 Skin lesions are areas of skin that look different from the surrounding area.
-They include bumps, patches, and change in texture or color.
+They include bumps, patches, and changes in texture or color.
 Possible causes range from acne to skin cancer.

 The American Society for Dermatologic Surgery describe a skin lesion as an abnormal lump, bump, ulcer, sore, or colored area of the skin.

 Most skin lesions are harmless, but some can be warnings of skin cancer.

 This article will look at the most common types of skin lesions and offer advice about when to see a doctor.

 Some common skin lesions and their treatments include:

 Acne develops when the pores in the skin are clogged with dead skin cells and the skin’s natural oil, called sebum.
 Bacteria can also get into the clogged pore, inflaming the lesions.

 People with mild acne may find over-the-counter (OTC) products that contain benzoyl peroxide or salicylic acid to be effective.
 These products usually produce any results in 4–8 weeks.